Do you want to export a navigation menu from one WordPress site and import it into another?

 Before exporting your navigation menu, you can have a look at your menu by navigating to Appearance → Menus from your WordPress dashboard.

-You need to install and activate the WPS Menu Exporter plugin from Plugins → Add New section of your WordPress dashboard.
+You need to install and activate the WPS Menu Exporter plugin from the Plugins → Add Plugin section of your WordPress dashboard.
+Refer to our dedicated tutorial to install and activate plugins in WordPress.

 Once activated, navigate to Tools → Export page from your WordPress dashboard.
 With the WPS Menu Exporter plugin installed, you should see a field called Navigation Menu Items.